salasberryfin/CarND-Advanced-Lane-Lines/writeup_template.md

     return dst, mtx, dist
 ```
-As seen in the code snippet, after finding the 9x6 corners in the chessboard image, the exact points of the image are obtained a the undistortion is applied.
+As seen in the code snippet, after finding the 9x6 corners in the chessboard image, the exact points of the image are obtained and the undistortion is applied.
 By also applying a perspective transform and drawing the found corners, it is possible to appreciate the correction.

 [//]: # (Image References)